Free shipping to Canada and the US for orders over $40

 Cowboy coffee pot sits on a table outdoors beside a half full coffee mug.

 If you don’t have access to a heat source or equipment at all, fear not: cold brew is here to save the day.
-Cold brews are known to have a very intense coffee flavor and very little to no bitterness.
+Cold brews are known to have a very intense coffee flavour and very little to no bitterness.
 Not only does this brewing technique make a great tasting coffee, but you also only really need three things: ground coffee, cold water, and some sort of jar or container with a lid.

 If you’ve got coffee filters on hand, you should use them as a makeshift bag to hold the coffee grounds in the container, but they’re not necessary - they just help to make sure the texture isn't too grainy when you strain the coffee.